Hank-M00dy/Obsidian-test-pages/content/Journal/Journal.md

 ---
 **A history of edits to the site**

+---
+# 27/08/2025
+I’ve started working through a Python tutorial video and decided to write my notes online as I go.
+My knowledge of Python is pretty basic, I’ve done a bit of coding with it before but I really wanted to start from scratch and build a stronger foundation.

+So far, I’ve covered:
+- **Why Python matters** and what makes it such a popular programming language.
+- **How Python is installed** and set up on a system.
+- An introduction to the **interpreter** and how it processes code.
+- Exploring different **code editors** and choosing the right one for learning.
+- Writing my **first simple Python program**.

+It feels good to slow down and really understand the fundamentals this time.
+I’m excited to keep building on these basics and see how far I can take this learning journey.

+I’ve also found a couple of errors on the site, so I’ll be going back to comb over what I’ve already done.
+That means fixing backlinks, tidying up index pages, and fleshing out the skill tree page a bit more.
+It feels like part of the same learning process, improving not just my coding, but also the way I organize and present what I’m working on.

+---
 # 19/08/2025

 Made a start on a _Level Up_ section to the site, a road map of where I’m heading and an attempt at time blocking.
 The idea is to treat it as both a progress tracker and a bit of accountability for myself.
 Writing things down makes them feel more real, less like abstract goals floating in my head.